Search

 1. Slice bananas into 1/4″ inch thick rounds or lengthwise strips

-2. Arrange on a dehydrating tray with enough room for air to circulate between the pieces (no over lapping)
+3. Arrange on a dehydrating tray with enough room for air to circulate between the pieces (avoid over lapping as much as possible)

 It’s that easy!